 - add a little Red Wine or Port if you can spare it !

 - Drop pork chunks in and cover with brine and ensure they are submerged.

 Easiest way to keep pork submerged is to use a large ziploc bag in the bucket and squeeze air out and seal bag.

-To brine a whole pig or lamb, inject it and brine it in a HUGE BRINER BAG, supported in a large tub or bucket.
+To brine a whole pig or lamb, inject it and brine it in a large plastic bag, supported in a large tub or bucket.